 *Savings based on 17-street lights, operating on average 12 hrs a day using 100% solar energy, saving 0.166 kg CO2/kWh based on the national fuel mix for energy, June 2023.

-Simon HomerHaving used Prolectric for several lighting projects now, I find their approach, ease of use, knowledge and range of products to be very good.
-It’s fantastic to be able to work with such a reliable and proactive supplier installing solar lighting adaptions’ to existing street lighting as well as new designs.
-The works are incredibly low impact for our families and cause no issues while being completed but result in much better lighting designs as well as eliminating the cost of traditional street lighting electricity bills for our client.
+Having used Prolectric for several lighting projects now, I find their approach, ease of use, knowledge and range of products to be very good.
+It’s fantastic to work with such a reliable and proactive supplier installing solar lighting adaption’s to existing street lighting and new designs.
+The works are low impact for families and cause no issues, but result in better lighting and eliminate street lighting electricity costs.

 Christopher Irons